ServiceStack/docs.servicestack.net/MyApp/_pages/sqlite-request-logs.md

 SQLite logs will also make it easier to generate monthly aggregate reports to provide key insights into the usage of your App.

-## Admin Logging UI
+## AutoQuery Grid Admin Logging UI

-As SQLite Requests Logs also makes it efficiently possible to sort and filter through logs, the Logging UI will switch to using a fully queryable AutoQueryGrid when using `SqliteRequestLogger`:
+As SQLite Requests Logs also makes it efficiently possible to sort and filter through logs, the Logging UI will switch to using a fully queryable `AutoQueryGrid` when using `SqliteRequestLogger`:

 ![](/img/pages/sqlite/sqlite-request-logs.webp)